Challenge the children to investigate these sensory floating and sinking bottles.

 Why do some objects sink and other objects float?

 There are two forces acting on objects in the water.
-The weight of the object pushes down, while the upthrust of the water pushes it up.
+The weight of the object pulls down, while the upthrust of the water pushes it up.
 If the weight of the object is equal to, or less than, the upthrust, it floats.
 Things that float are buoyant.
 If the weight of the object is greater than the upthrust, the object will sink.

 What is upthrust?

-This is the upward pressure pushing towards the surface.
+This is the upward force pushing towards the surface.
 When you try to hold a beach ball, empty plastic bottle or inflatable under the water, you can feel this force pushing it towards the surface.
 The upthrust force is equal to the weight of water displaced by the object.

 Why do some liquids float on top of others?